This Festive Pinecone Cheese Ball is So Easy to Make!

 Looking for a unique and easy to make holiday appetizer?

-How about making a yummy cheese ball that looks like a pine cone?!
-You can actually use your favorite cheese ball recipe to implement this idea, or make the easy and delicious bacon ranch flavored version I’m sharing today.
+How about creating a yummy cheese ball that looks like a pinecone?!
+You can actually use your favorite cheese ball recipe to implement this idea or make the easy and delicious bacon ranch flavored version I’m sharing today.

-This appetizer appears super fancy and festive, but it’s actually fairly SIMPLE to make!
+This appetizer appears super fancy and Insta-worthy, but it’s actually SIMPLE to make!

-Note: This recipe uses two bars of cream cheese and would make two pine cones, so feel free to half it if entertaining for a smaller crowd.
+- This recipe uses two bars of cream cheese and would make two pine cones, so feel free to half it if entertaining for a smaller crowd.
 One single pine cone shape will also look elegant as well!

 Pine Cone Cheese Ball

 yield: 15 SERVINGS

 prep time: 25 MINUTES

 total time: 25 MINUTES